doggybootsy/hidden-disc-docs/README.md

 Flags are a deciding factor in your account's preferences, as well as what badges you have.
 Similar to genetics with alleles controlling traits, your number of flags codes for badges, as well as other user-data.

 See the untold [Flag Documentation](https://flags.lewistehminerz.dev/) (Credit [LewisTehMiners](https://github.com/LewisTehMinerz/discord-flags))

+### Token Fluctuation
+Your token will almost never stay the same forever.
+Regardless of if you have 2fa or not, changing your password will always change your token.

+#### MFA Accounts
+Users with any form of 2fa (like Google Authenticator) have "MFA Accounts."
+These accounts have a different token each time you log in.

+#### Normal Accounts
+Users without 2fa in any form can change their password to change their token.

 ## Privilege Escalation (with the help of Bot-Users)
 This topic deserves a section all of its own, because it's so complicated.